precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

 void readBlockVectorData(int dataID, int size, const int* valueIndices, double relativeReadTime, double* values) const;
 ```

 `relativeReadTime` describes the time relatively to the beginning of the current timestep.
 This means that `relativeReadTime = 0` gives us access to data at the beginning of the timestep.
 By choosing `relativeReadTime > 0` we can sample data at later points.
 The maximum allowed `relativeReadTime` corresponds to the remaining time until the end of the current time window.
 Remember that the remaining time until the end of the time window is always returned when calling `precice_dt = precice.advance(dt)` as `precice_dt`.
 So `relativeReadTime = precice_dt` corresponds to sampling data at the end of the current time window.

 If we choose to use a smaller timestep size `dt < precice_dt`, we apply subcycling and therefore `relativeReadTime = dt` corresponds to sampling data at the end of the timestep.
-But we can also smaller values for `relativeReadTime`, as shown in our example below.
-When using subcycling, it is important to note that `relativeReadTime = precice_dt` is the default behavior, if no `relativeReadTime`, if provided, because preCICE cannot know the `dt` our solver wants to use.
+But we can also use smaller values for `relativeReadTime`, as shown in the usage example below.
+When using subcycling, it is important to note that `relativeReadTime = precice_dt` is the default behavior, if no `relativeReadTime` is provided, because preCICE cannot know the `dt` our solver wants to use.
 This also means that is subcycling is applied one must use the experimental API and provide `relativeReadTime` to benefit from the higher accuracy waveforms.

 The experimental API has to be activated in the configuration file via the `experimental` attribute.
 This allows us to define the order of the interpolant in the `read-data` tag of the corresponding `participant`.
 Currently, we support two interpolation schemes: constant and linear interpolation.
 The interpolant is always constructed using data from the beginning and the end of the window.
 The default is constant interpolation (`waveform-order="0"`).
 The following example uses `waveform-order="1"` and, therefore, linear interpolation: